 : delay expressed in calendar days

-between reorder and renewed stock availability.
+that represent the sum of the reordering delay plus the supply delay.
 This value typically depends on your supplier.
 Read more on calculating lead times

 .
 This value is provided as input to Salescast.e) Stock On Hand, Stock On Orders